-City : Money, Housing and Benefits : Help with Housing
+City : Money, Housing and Benefits : Housing

 Local Crisis and Emergency Housing Grants

-The purpose of the home emergency grant scheme is to provide what is needed to set up home after an emergency or to set up the first home if leaving care or an institution.
+The Home Emergency Grant Scheme: The purpose of the home emergency grant scheme is to provide what is needed to set up home after an emergency or to set up the first home for someone leaving care or an institution.

-If you have to pay rent and you are on a low income you can claim Housing Benefit to help you pay.
-It only depends on income so it doesn’t matter if you are in or out of work.
+If you pay rent and are unemployed, on a low income, or claiming benefits, you can claim Housing Benefit to help you pay.

 Council Tax Reduction